MadhuSaran26/MadhuSaran26/README.md

 📊 In my corporate career, I designed machine learning backed product launch models, forecasting drug placement in evolving therapies, consumer response analysis through text mining and so on for pharmaceuticals, thus boosting success rates significantly.
 As a data scientist, I led teams, managed tight deadlines, and contributed to business development through research POCs and project pitches.

 🌟 As a first-generation graduate student, I'm proactive in learning and committed to advancing technology.
 I'm currently seeking full-time roles starting in May 2024 as a Machine Learning Engineer, Deep Learning Engineer, Computer Vision Engineer, Data Scientist, or Applied Scientist.

-Let's connect and explore the possibilities of AI to innovate and solve real-world challenges together!